omieli/maven-docker-githubactions/readme.md

 #  maven-hello-world

-A simple Hello World application using Maven build tool and GitHub actions workflow.
+A Hello World application using Maven build tool and GitHub actions workflow.

 #  Introduction